Rishabhagrawal52/100-Days-of-ML-Code-Challenge/README.md

    Day 28(29-Sep-2018):

-    working on implementing another clean model of neural network using tensorflow
+    Working on implementing another clean model of neural network using tensorflow

    Day 29(30-Sep-2018):